-Chronic granulomatous diseaseCGD; Fatal granulomatosis of childhood; Chronic granulomatous disease of childhood; Progressive septic granulomatosis
+Chronic granulomatous diseaseCGD; Fatal granulomatosis of childhood; Chronic granulomatous disease of childhood; Progressive septic granulomatosis; Phagocyte deficiency - chronic granulomatous disease

 Risk factors include a family history of recurrent or chronic infections.

-About half of CGD cases are passed down through families as a recessive, sex-linked trait.
+About half of CGD cases are passed down through families as a sex-linked recessive trait .
 This means that boys are more likely to get the disorder than girls.
-Boys have an X and a Y chromosome.
-Girls have two X chromosomes.
 The defective gene is carried on the X chromosome.
-So, if a girl has one X chromosome with the defective gene, the other X chromosome may have a working gene to make up for it.
-A girl has to inherit the defective gene from both parents in order to have the disease.
+Boys have 1 X and 1 Y chromosome.
+If a boy has an X chromosome with the defective gene, he may inherit this condition.
+Girls have 2 X chromosomes.
+If a girl has 1 X chromosome with the defective gene, the other X chromosome may have a working gene to make up for it.
+A girl has to inherit the defective X gene from both parents in order to have the disease.

 - Persistent diarrhea